-Roasted cauliflower is one of the most delicious foods on the planet, and the presentation in this Cauliflower Pot Roast by the Cruelty Free Family makes it fancy enough to serve at any occasion.
-The accompanying gravy is packed with lentils, cashews, and nutritional yeast — and plenty of flavor.
+Roasted cauliflower is one of the most delicious foods on the planet, and the presentation in this Cauliflower Pot Roast by the Cruelty Free Family makes it fancy enough to serve on any occasion.
+The accompanying gravy is packed with lentils, cashews, and nutritional yeast — and plenty of flavors.
 Smother your roasted veggies and potatoes in this gravy, and you’ve got yourself a complete meal!

 17. Avocatta Lasagna Rolls

 Lee Khatchadourian-Reese‘s Avocatta Lasagna Rolls will please the palate of anybody who loves Italian food!
 What’s avocatta?
 Instead of your typical cashew-tofu ricotta, these lasagna rolls are filled with a blend of everyone’s favorite stone fruit, avocado, fresh spinach and tomatoes, and dried herbs.
 The result is as good as it sounds.